nieuwsmonitor/R_Leiden/handouts/tidy-summarize.md

 This tutorial will explain how these functions work and how they can be used for data summarization.

+If you prefer to follow the course in an interactive way you can use the [interactive version](https://vanatteveldt.shinyapps.io/tidy-summarize/) of this tutorial.

 ### The role of grouping

 When we summarize data, we generally want to summarize some value per